bskinn/pent/README.rst

        17     1885.157022

-What's the most efficient way to get that list of floats extracted into a 1-D ``numpy`` array?
+What's the most efficient way to get that list of floats extracted into a ``numpy`` array?
 There's clearly structure here, but how to exploit it?

-It would work to import the text into a spreadsheet, split columns appropriately, re-export just the one column (somehow...?) to CSV, and import to Python from there, but that's just exhausting drudgery if there are dozens of files involved.
+It would work to import the text into a spreadsheet, split columns appropriately, `re-export just the one column to CSV <https://github.com/bskinn/excel-csvexporter>`__, and import to Python from there, but that's just exhausting drudgery if there are dozens of files involved.

-Automating the parsing via a line-by-line string search would work fine, which is how |cclib|_ implements its data imports, but a new line-by-line method must be implemented for each new dataset, and if the formatting on any given dataset should change between software versions.
+Automating the parsing via a line-by-line string search would work fine (this is how |cclib|_ implements its data imports), but a new line-by-line method must be implemented any time one encounters a new kind of dataset, and any time the formatting of a given dataset changes between software versions.

 It's not *too* hard to
 `write regex <https://github.com/bskinn/opan/blob/12c8e98de2a81bbd570c821644063d975e2ab03e/opan/hess.py#L688-L701>`__
-that will parse it, but because of the mechanics of regex group captures you have to write two patterns: one to capture the entire block, and then one to `iterate line-by-line <https://github.com/bskinn/opan/blob/12c8e98de2a81bbd570c821644063d975e2ab03e/opan/hess.py#L1192-L1207>`__ over just the data block (excluding the header) to extract the individual values.
+that will parse it, but because of the mechanics of regex group captures you have to write two patterns: one to capture the entire block, including the header (to ensure other, similarly-formatted data isn't also captured); and then one to `iterate line-by-line <https://github.com/bskinn/opan/blob/12c8e98de2a81bbd570c821644063d975e2ab03e/opan/hess.py#L1192-L1207>`__ over just the data block to extract the individual values.
 And, of course, one has to actually *write* (and proofread, and maintain) the regex.

 ``pent`` **provides a better way.**